ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 ### Developing new packages

+The other type of project was to develop a new package.

 -   **Haydee Svab**, from Brazil, developed a new package called [odbr](https://cran.r-project.org/web/packages/odbr/index.html) that allows accessing and processing data from the Brazilian origin and destination (od) surveys and implements many of the algorithms that Haydee developed for her master's thesis.
-The package was published in CRAN.
+She has the goal to publish the package on CRAN, and after several attemps, and with the support of her mentor, the package was [published](https://cran.r-project.org/web/packages/odbr/index.html.

--   **Bilikisu Wunmi Olatunji** from Nigeria, developed the new package [ChartkickR](https://github.com/BWOlatunji/chartkickR) is an htmlwidget that seamlessly integrates with the Chartkick JavaScript library.
+-   **Bilikisu Wunmi Olatunji** from Nigeria, developed the new package [ChartkickR](https://github.com/BWOlatunji/chartkickR).
+The package is an htmlwidget that seamlessly integrates with the Chartkick JavaScript library.
 It provides R users with a straightforward interface to generate beautiful and interactive charts using R code.
-The package provides ten types of plots.
+The package provides ten types of plots that you can accomplish with very few lines of code.
 [You can read more in Bilikisu's blog post](/blog/).

 -   **Ghozayel Elotteebi** from Saudi Arabia, worked on a new package called [Lextale](https://ghozayel.github.io/Lextale/).
-To my knowledge, this is the first R package in the field of linguistics developed in Saudi Arabia and would be the first local contribution to rOpenSci.
+To Ghozayel knowledge, this is the first R package in the field of linguistics developed in Saudi Arabia and would be the first local contribution to rOpenSci.
+She is working on fixing functionalities on the package to send to the review process.

 ### Outreach Activities